-As an Indigenous woman, I believe that the Creator has blessed me with the spiritual gifts needed to do His work here on Turtle Island.
+As an Indigenous woman, I believe that the Creator has blessed me with the spiritual gifts needed to do good work here on Turtle Island.
 In processing the research I obtained for this project, I began to see these gifts unfold themselves.
-Through the visual arts of photography and video, and the written art of poetry, my prayer is that you, the viewer, will be able to see clearly, through my feminine indigenous lens, the experience of the Tuscarora tribe’s food resiliency.
+Through the visual arts of photography and video and the written art of poetry, my prayer is that you, the viewer, will be able to see clearly, through my feminine Indigenous lens, the experience of the Tuscarora tribe’s food resiliency.

 Kawetetih: they make life.